 The upper end is covered with decreasing stepped vaults: barrel vaults along the straight section and calotte vaults along the curved section.
 The southern absidiole has a lobulated arch used as the entrance and unparalleled in any other church in Ávila at the time.
 The south front has a semi-circular window and the keystone of the semi-circular archivolt contains a Chi Rho which, fitted in the 13th century, is considered as the first of its kind in the town.
 The tower stands next to the western side, built onto the nave during or after the 14th century.
 It was designated a National Monument in 1923.

 Built outside the walls to the north of the walled enclosure, it is of Roman origin, as confirmed by the latest archaeological explorations.
 After the Roman building had been apparently ruined, it was rebuilt and radically transformed in the 16th century and at the beginning of the 18th century.
 In the 14th century, the tower was built on a base made of granite ashlar work and an upper body made of brick.
 It also stands as a belfry of Gothic tradition and shows evidence of the Mudejar Masters.
-The pointed openings are of particular interest and are made of decreasing horseshoe archivolts set in a panel.
+Worth mentionning in this audioguide, the pointed openings are of particular interest and are made of decreasing horseshoe archivolts set in a panel.

 Santa María de la Cabeza